I'm making some BIG changes to Modelmatic - please bear with me, while I reorganise!

 1:64 Scale (S Scale):

-This is the scale we sell the most.
+This is the scale I sell the most.
 The models are around 3 inches (7.5cm) long, but the accuracy depends on the brand and make/model.

 Almost all the brands I sell are sold because they make 1:64 scale cars.